inbo/reporting-rshiny-grofwildjacht/reporting-grofwild/inst/extdata/readme.md

 In this folder, only the meta data is collected for the Rshiny application.
-All data is moved to an AWS S3 bucket *inbo-wbe-uat-data*.
-Access keys can be requested with Johan Ripoli.
+All data sources are locked in AWS S3 buckets as specified in the file `reporting-grofwild/inst/config.yml`.
+Access keys can be obtained upon request.
+Via the docker image, connection to the data is automatically set up.

 # Local Data

 ## meta_schade

 The `meta_schade.csv` file provides the choices to be shown on the wildschade page for filtering.
-The choices should be a valid subset of all available choices in the schade data ("WildSchade_georef.csv") Creation of this file was discussed in https://github.com/inbo/reporting-rshiny-grofwildjacht/issues/254
+The choices should be a valid subset of all available choices in the schade data ("WildSchade_georef.csv").
+Creation of this file was discussed in https://github.com/inbo/reporting-rshiny-grofwildjacht/issues/254

 Column metadata is as follows: